medic/medic-docs/configuration/contact-summary.md

 Common filters are: `age`, `phone`, `weeksPregnant`, `relativeDate`, `relativeDay`, `fullDate`, `simpleDate`, `simpleDateTime`, `lineage`, `resourceIcon`.
 For the complete list of filters, and more details on what each does, check out the code in [`medic-webapp/static/js/filters` dir](https://github.com/medic/medic-webapp/tree/master/static/js/filters).

-To return the result you need to declare the object on the last line of the script, as in the following example.
+In 2.13.0 and later the configured function `return`s to supply the output as in the following example.
+Prior to 2.13.0 to return the result you needed to declare the object on the last line of the script.

 ### Example